 San Diego State University

 San Diego State University (SDSU) is a major public research institution offering bachelor's degrees in 89 areas, master's degrees in 78 areas and doctorates in 21 areas.
-The university provides transformative experiences for its students, both inside and outside the classroom.
+Classified as a research/doctoral university, SDSU provides transformative experiences for its students, both inside and outside the classroom.
 Students participate in research, international experiences, sustainability and entrepreneurship initiatives and a broad range of student life and leadership opportunities.
 The university’s rich campus life features opportunities for students to participate in, and engage with, the creative and performing arts, a Division I athletics program and the vibrant cultural life of the San Diego region.

 Information for Exchange Students